40843245/ASP.NET-core-MVC/quickstart guide.md

 > Putting `<title>Home Page</title>` in `.html` file gets same result of placing `ViewBag.Title = "Home Page";` under Razor block in `.cshtml` file.
 >
 > To prove it, you can open webbrowser development tool and select element tab to see the contents of final generated `.html` file.

+## process of execution at startup of running the application.

 ## demo project
 See [Autofac_demo1.7z](https://gitlab.com/jayw711kb/asp.net-core-mvc-demo-project/-/blob/main/Autofac/Autofac_demo1.7z)